hmrc/file-upload-frontend/README.md

 * You have ClamAV running and the correct version of Mongo as per the Software Requirements above.

+### AWS Account Setup Overview:

+Once you have your AWS Account setup, you need to create two buckets which is where all files will be stored.
+See: [Create A Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
+One to represent quarantine and the other for transient.
+Choose the appropriate region from where you are running the app to avoid data latency: [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html)

+When naming you buckets, please follow the: [Rules of Bucket Naming](http://docs.aws.amazon.com/AmazonS3/latest/dev//BucketRestrictions.html#bucketnamingrules) Enable Versioning during the create bucket process because it is used to generate the FileRedId.
+For further details see configuration of buckets in: [Working with Amazon S3 Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#bucket-config-options-intro)

+Next follow the steps to: [Create an IAM User](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and ensure Programmatic Access is selected.
+Then give the permission: AmazonS3FullAccess.
+This grants the user full access to use all APIs in S3.
+For more details about permissions see: [AWS IAM Permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html)

+Once you have created your IAM user, you will have a pair of Access Keys automatically generated: AWS KEY ID and AWS SECRET ACCESS KEY.
+This is the only time AWS SECRET ACCESS KEY is shown.
+Only the AWS KEY ID is shown on the user profile.
+It is preferable to Download the .csv file ands store it somewhere safe.
+If lost, in the user profile, select "Make Inactive" on the Access Key and generate a new one.

+### How to Run App

-* You need to configure the following environment variables:
+By now you have your buckets and your IAM user created.
+Next you need to configure the following environment variables:

 ```
-  S3_BUCKET_TRANSIENT="your-bucket-name-for-transient"
-  S3_BUCKET_QUARANTINE="your-bucket-name-for-quarantine"
-  AWS_KEY="your-aws-key"
-  AWS_SECRET="your-aws-secret"
+  S3_BUCKET_TRANSIENT="replace-with-your-bucket-name-for-transient"
+  S3_BUCKET_QUARANTINE="replace-with-your-bucket-name-for-quarantine"
+  AWS_KEY="replace-with-your-aws-key"
+  AWS_SECRET="replace-with-your-aws-secret"
 ```

+To find your bucket names go to S3.
+To find your AWS KEY and AWS SECRET, they will be in the .csv file you downloaded as mentioned.

-Note: Setting the environment variables for S3 will cause the integration tests to fail because they use a mock library .
+Note: Setting the environment variables in system for S3 will cause the integration tests to fail because they use a mock library.

 To run the application execute